Sant720/sandwich/content/docs/extras/setup-journey.md

 This time, with the Homebrew-installed Hugo, the site built correctly.

+> [!SUCCESS]
+> After several failed installation paths, Homebrew provided a stable, extended Hugo build that works cleanly on WSL.

 ---

+## Getting hugo-book running

-## 6. Prefilling content from hugo-book’s example site
+### 6. Prefilling content from hugo-book’s example site

 To quickly get meaningful docs content and navigation, I copied the example content from the hugo-book theme: